 Why choose International Business and Commercial Law LLM at Middlesex?

-In an increasingly interconnected world, commercial and business law professionals must navigate complex legal systems that shape international trade, finance, and dispute resolution.
-Our LLM offers a rigorous and practice-focused understanding of the legal frameworks governing international commerce, with particular emphasis on English and international law.
+In a global economy, business and law professionals need to understand how legal systems shape international trade, finance, and dispute resolution.
+At Middlesex University, the International Business and Commercial Law LLM provides a clear and practical understanding of the legal frameworks that govern international business, with a strong focus on English and international law.

 Dr Sara Hourani